 - a.
 Delayed Sidewalk Construction.
-If sidewalks are designed contiguous with the curb, the subdivider may delay the placement of concrete for the sidewalks by depositing with the city a cash bond equal to 115 percent of the estimated cost of the sidewalk.
+If Where sidewalks are designed contiguous with the curb in residential areas, the subdivider may delay the placement of concrete for the sidewalks until such time as driveway aprons are established and constructed on individual lots.
+In such cases, sidewalks shall be installed and accepted by the city engineer prior to issuance of a certificate of occupancy. delayed by depositing with the city a cash bond equal to 115 percent of the estimated cost of the sidewalk.
 In such areas, sections of sidewalk shall be constructed by the owner of each lot as building permits are issued.
 Upon installation and acceptance by the city engineer, the land owner shall be reimbursed for the construction of the sidewalk from the bond.
 The amount of the reimbursement shall be in proportion to the footage of sidewalks installed compared with the cash bond deposited and any interest earned on the deposit. - b.
 Commencing three (3) years after filing of the final plat, or a date otherwise specified by the city, the city engineer shall cause all remaining sections of sidewalk to be constructed, using the remaining funds from the aforementioned cash bond.
 Any surplus funds shall be deposited in the city's general fund to cover administrative costs.
 Any shortfall will be paid from the general fund. - c.
 Notwithstanding the above, a developer may guarantee installation of required sidewalks in an Improvement Agreement as provided in Section 14.48.060. - B. Public Improvement Procedures.
 In addition to other requirements, public improvements installed by a developer that is dividing land, whether required or voluntarily provided, shall comply with this chapter, and with any public improvement standards or specifications adopted by the city.
-The following procedure shall be followed: - 1.
-Improvement work, including excavation in the excess of 100 cubic yards, shall not be commenced until plans have been checked for adequacy and approved by the city.
-To the extent necessary for evaluation of the proposal, the
+The following procedure shall be followed:

-- plans shall be required before approval of the tentative plan of a subdivision or partition. - Improvement work shall not commence until after the city is notified, and, if work is discontinued for any reason, it shall not be resumed until after the city is notified. - 3.
+- 1. Improvement work, including excavation in the excess of 100 cubic yards, shall not be commenced until plans have been checked for adequacy and approved by the city.
+To the extent necessary for evaluation of the proposal, the plans shall be required before approval of the tentative plan of a subdivision or partition. - Improvement work shall not commence until after the city is notified, and, if work is discontinued for any reason, it shall not be resumed until after the city is notified. - 3.
 Public improvements shall be constructed under the inspection and to the satisfaction of the city engineer.
 The city may require change in typical sections and details in the public interest if unusual conditions arise during construction to warrant the change. - 4.
 Underground utilities, sanitary sewers, and storm drains installed in streets shall be constructed prior to the surfacing of the streets.
-Stubs for service connection for underground utilities and sanitary sewers shall be placed to allow future connections without disturbing the street improvements. - 5.
-A map showing public improvements as built shall be filed with the city upon completion of the improvements. - Public improvements shall not be commenced until any appeals of the subdivision approval are resolved.
+Stubs for service connection for underground utilities and sanitary sewers shall be placed to allow future connections without disturbing the street improvements. - A map showing public improvements as built shall be filed with the city upon completion of the improvements. - Public improvements shall not be commenced until any appeals of the subdivision approval are resolved.